 Impossible Pumpkin Pie

-Impossible Pumpkin Pie ~ a tasty no-fuss crustless pumpkin pie.
-It's a perfect easy-to-make addition to your fall or Thanksgiving baking line-up.
+Impossible Pumpkin Pie ~ A tasty, easy to make, no-fuss crustless pumpkin pie!
+It's one perfectly delicious and easy addition to your fall or Thanksgiving baking line-up.

 CLICK HERE TO PIN THIS FOR LATER

-Think of it as basically a tasty no-fuss crustless pumpkin pie.
+Think of Impossible Pumpkin Pie as basically a tasty no-fuss crustless pumpkin pie.

 I was familiar with the concept of impossible pie, but until recently had never had a pumpkin version.
 Then one day while going through a box of recipes I inherited from my grandmother, I came across an old newspaper clipping of an impossible pumpkin pie recipe.